braindev-lab/braindev-lab.github.io/index.md

 ---
 layout: page
-title:  Home
+title:  The Lab
 cover:  true
 ---
-# About Me
+# Mission
  <div class="row">
   <div class="column" markdown="1">
   The human brain undergoes dramatic changes in the time between birth and adulthood.
 From MRI to microscopy, we employ a range of techniques to study the nature of this development, and more importantly, what happens when this development goes awry.
+Below are some areas of research on which the lab currently focuses.
   </div>

   <div class="column">